At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 “What happened?”

-Macy pressed both hands to her mouth, then lowered them again.
-She looked like someone who had rehearsed this confession in private so many times she no longer knew how to begin it aloud.
+Macy pressed both hands over her mouth, then lowered them again.
+She looked like someone who had told herself the truth in private so many times she no longer knew how to carry it aloud.

 I stared at her.